Wells Fargo to scrap bounced check, overdraft protection fees by March 30 - NewsBreak

 Wells Fargo to scrap bounced check, overdraft protection fees by March 30

-NEW YORK, Jan 11 (Reuters) - Wells Fargo & Co said on Tuesday that it will stop charging customers fees for bouncing checks and will waive fees for customers using its overdraft protection services by March 30, as it becomes the latest bank to announce changes to overdraft policies amid growing regulatory scrutiny.
+NEW YORK (Reuters) - Wells Fargo & Co said on Tuesday that it will stop charging customers fees for bouncing checks and will waive fees for customers using its overdraft protection services by March 30, as it becomes the latest bank to announce changes to overdraft policies amid growing regulatory scrutiny.